KQM-git/TCL/docs/evidence/characters/electro/razor.md

 * [YouTube](https://www.youtube.com/watch?v=Gr5UVwdV4AA)

 **Significance:**
 For those people who want to bring Bennett in the same team as Razor, this is one thing to consider in situations like overworld.
-The overload can knock back enemies out of Bennett’s ult, but it can also work as a little of extra damage to mobs that can’t be knocked back.
+The Overload can knock back enemies out of Bennett’s ult, but it can also work as a little of extra damage to mobs that can’t be knocked back.

 ## Calculations/Resources